Frey1a/nvim/README.md

-# nvim
-This is my config neovim
+# This is my config neovim